Education Research Current About VU Amsterdam NL

 Back to the didactic tips overview page

-Would you like your students to be motivated and enjoy participating in activating learning methods such as discussions or collaborative exercises?
+Would you like your students to be motivated and enjoy participating in activating learning methods, such as discussions or collaborative exercises?
 Make sure that your teaching takes place in a safe learning climate.
-You can promote this by agreeing on basic rules for discussion and interaction with the students.
+You can promote this by agreeing on ground rules for discussion and interaction with the students.

 Ground rules improve interaction and discussion

-If you use active learning methods, not all students might participate actively, even though that is expected of them.
-This may be because these students do not dare to speak out, feel insecure or uneasy.
-This can occur when it's unclear how they can discuss or interact with you as a teacher or with each other, respectfully.
+If you use active learning methods, not all students may participate actively, even though that is the expectation.
+This can happen if students feel insecure or uncomfortable about speaking up.
+It often occurs when they are unsure about how to engage respectfully with you as a teacher or with their peers.

-Whether they are discussing their approach to a maths assignment, or their political viewpoints – promoting a safe learning climate works the same way.
-Discussing expectations of how the students can express their knowledge or opinions in a group, will promote a safe learning environment in all teaching situations.
-It's also a good idea to mention what active participation really means.
+Whether students are discussing their approach to a maths assignment, or their political viewpoints; promoting a safe learning climate works the same way everytime.
+Discussing expectations of how the students can express their knowledge or opinions in a group will promote a safe learning environment in all teaching situations.
+In addition, a discussion about what is considered 'active participation' benefits students from all academic backgrounds.

 It's best to draw up the ground rules together with the students, this way they become co-owners of the rules themselves.
 You can do this, for example, by having students write ground rules on post-it notes and pin them to a board.
 You can also collect statements anonymously, for example with Mentimeter.